HELVE/HELVEOS/README.md

 # BRIEF - Voice Bot Assistant System

-BRIEF is a fundamental part of the Habit Automation System.
-It enhances the speed of communication, task management and assignment, note-taking, scheduling, overview analysis of current progress stats etc. Its system is based on the principles of Project [Dopamine Trails](https://github.com/HELVE/DOPAMINETRAILS), which helps clarify your core drives, maximizes focus and minimizes friction in getting things done through rewiring the notion of dopamine triggers and using them productively.
+**Brief** *brfshell*

 Shell Placement: helve.live/#brief

-**Brief** *brfshell*
+**Brief** is a fundamental part of the *Habit Automation System*.
+It enhances speed of communication, task management and assignment, note-taking, scheduling, overview analysis of current project progress and status etc. **Brief** HAB is based on the principles of [Project Dopamine Trails](https://github.com/HELVE/DOPAMINETRAILS), which helps clarify your core drives, maximizes focus and minimizes friction in getting things done through rewiring the notion of dopamine triggers and using them productively.

 Moment-establishing voice bot assistant with visuals.
 Habit Automation System.
 Voice assistant for all organization and data purposes.
 Streamlines the day schedule with no need to check the screens.
 Contains a variety of subprograms designed to carry the data load for you so you can focus on what matters.

 PROGRAM SCRIPT / HELVE OS VOICEBOT ASSISTANT